thojmr/HS2_BetterVR/README.md

 - Adds config option to allow vertical rotation.
     - `View reset` option in the radial menu will reset vertical rotation too
 - Adds a `Random` button to the Character selection screen that will select a random female/male, and start the HScene.
-    - You can select a map, and then hit random to use a specific map with random characters
+    - You can select a map, and then hit `random` in the UI or return/enter on the keyboard to use a specific map with random characters
     - (May not work in some cases) The config option `Multiple Heroine when Random`: will add two random heroine to the HScene
 - Adds radial menu with quick actions to recenter view, toggle player visibility, move onto next H stage, etc.
     - Long press A or X to activate radial menu